 How a Harp Works

 The harp, of course, is a beautiful instrument.
-It's associated with angels, Ireland, and last but not least, Harpo Marx.
+People often associate it with angels, Ireland, and Harpo Marx, to name a few.
 But not that many people know how it actually works.
 Why the colored strings?
 What do the levers do?
 How many different sizes are there?

 Overview of the Harp

-This is the full twenty-two minute video, which you can watch in its entirety, or you can jump around to the different sections by clicking on any of the
+This is the full twenty-two minute video, which you can watch in its entirety, or you can jump around to the different sections by scrolling down and clicking on one of the five video segments below.

 General Considerations